top

 Nevada CBD is legal in Nevada and assisted living residents may self-administer medications there, so CBD should be allowed.
 Detailed medication plans are required for Nevada residences like memory care communities where patients are administered their medication by staff, so check with a residence for its policy on CBD.

-New Hampshire Hemp-derived CBD is legal in New Hampshire, and assisted living residents may self-administer medications, so CBD should be allowed.
+New Hampshire Hemp-derived CBD with less than 0.3% THC is legal in New Hampshire with a medical card.
+Assisted living residents in New Hampshire may self-administer medications, so they may be able to use CBD, but they should have a card and should check with the residence.
 Medications for residents with Alzheimer’s and dementia in New Hampshire memory care communities are administered by licensed staff, so residents should check a facility for its policy on CBD.

 New Jersey Hemp-derived CBD is legal in New Jersey, but because certified staff may be required to help with medications, it’s best to check with a facility for its policy on CBD.
 Medications for residents with Alzheimer’s or dementia in New Jersey memory care facilities are administered by licensed staff, so residents should check a residence for its policy on CBD.